phalcon/documentation/docs/volt.md

 ## Overview

-Volt is an ultra-fast and designer-friendly templating engine written in C for PHP.
+Volt is an ultra-fast and designer-friendly templating engine for PHP.
 It offers a set of helpers to write views easily.
 Volt is highly integrated with other components of Phalcon but can be used as a stand-alone component in your application.

 ![](assets/images/content/views-volt.png)